zognin/tp/docs/UserGuide.md

 <div markdown="block" class="alert alert-primary">

 **:bookmark: Note:**<br>
-* Client information that serves as a bookmark to efficiently add orders for a particular client.
-* Client is considered a duplicate when they have the same phone number.

 * <code>cp/PHONE_NUMBER</code> is unique to a client.
 Each phone number in the system must belong to exactly one client.
 * Please refer to the examples below.